Buckhead developer hit with $351K fine for road-blocking crane

 A Buckhead apartment tower developer has been fined more than $351,000 by the state for illegally blocking Peachtree Road with a broken-down crane in a notorious December incident.

 The Georgia Department of Transportation also revoked construction permits related to the use of Peachtree Road for the project, the Sutton tower going up at 2695 Peachtree.
+The fine has not yet been paid, according to GDOT spokesperson Natalie Dale.

 GDOT issued the fine and permit revocation in a Dec.
 20 letter to Peachtree LLC, which is the project-specific company through which developer Preserve Properties is building the Sutton.
 Preserve Properties did not immediately respond to a comment request.

-Note: Update: This story has been updated with further comment from GDOT about the status of the fine.